wso2-extensions/identity-conditional-auth-typingdna/docs/config.md

 ### Configuring the TypingDNA in WSO2 Identity Server

-1. Login to console.
+1. Start the WSO2 Identity Server and log in to the management console using admin credentials.
-2. Go to `Manage -> configurations -> other settings`
+2. Go to `Identity Providers -> Resident -> Other settings -> TypingDNA Configuration`
-3. Select TypingDNA Configuration.
 4. Enable TypingDNA & configure API Key, Secret.
 You can get the Key & Secret from TypingDNA [dashboard](https://www.typingdna.com/clients/).
    Refer [this doc](files/Sign%20In.pdf) for detailed information.